 When will the assessments be and what will I have to produce?

 Students will commence study in September and complete the MA dissertation which consists of 12,000 words (or equivalent) of creative work and a 4,000 word reflective critical understanding essay.
 The student’s individual tutor will offer guidance on the critical work as well as the creative work throughout the academic year.
 There will be opportunities to send in part of the critical work for feedback and guidance before the final submission in the summer.

 Will there be a set class time for scheduled contact hours?

 There won’t be a set class time because different students will have different work commitments.
-We’re looking at a mode of delivery based on individual tuition (one to one feedback via email and Skype, for instance) combined with peer critique via a discussion board.
+We’re looking at a mode of delivery based on individual tuition (one to one feedback via email and Skype, for instance).

 When is the application deadline?

 The deadline for a September 2020 start is Friday 14th August.
 Aministrative queries can be difficult to resolve during August so earlier applications are preferred.
 Depending on availability, late applications may be considered at the discretion of the course leader.

 I want to talk to someone.
 Do you have a phone number I can use?